Peru's interim president resigns after protest deaths spark fury | Politics

 Peru's interim president resigns after protest deaths spark fury

-Protesters continued to celebrate as night fell across Lima, where a tense calm prevailed as Peruvians awaited a decision by Congress on who would be the next president.
-Vizcarra, whose ouster prompted the crisis, called Merino a "dictator" installed by Congress and warned against allowing lawmakers to once again determine who would become Peru's next leader.

-"Should those who took these unconstitutional measures be the ones who bring us a solution?" he said to reporters outside his home following Merino's resignation.
-He asked instead that Peru's Constitutional Court weigh in immediately on whether or not his own impeachment had been legal.
-The court shortly after announced it would move a hearing date to Monday from Wednesday this week to fast track arguments in the case.
+"Should those who took these unconstitutional measures be the ones who bring us a solution?" he asked reporters outside his home after Merino's resignation on Sunday.
+Instead, he wanted Peru's Constitutional Court to weigh in immediately on whether his own impeachment had been legal.
+Soon after, the court said it would move to Monday a hearing set for Wednesday to fast track arguments in the case.

-Merino too had urged calm and promised to hold presidential elections already scheduled for April 11.
+Merino too had urged calm and promised to hold presidential elections already set for April 11.

 - READ MORE ON: